-I remember this particular time in school where my friends and I laughed so hard throughout the national anthem in school, as we were in the first row, forced to make an eye contact with an instructor who was as bad as we were, in controlling the laughter.
-Though everyone behind us was silent, my friends and I tried so hard and failed to contain the laughter.
+I remember this particular time in school where my friends and I laughed so hard throughout the national anthem in school, as we were in the first row, forced to make an eye contact with an instructor who was as bad as us in controlling the laughter.
+Though everyone behind us were silent, my friends and I tried so hard and failed to contain the laughter.

 The theories of humour

 The most common theories of laughter are relief theory, incongruity theory, superiority theory, and Ontic-Epistemic Theory of Humour says that humour is a built-in response that stimulates laughter based on certain situations.

 - Relief theory suggests that humans in a tensed situation laugh mainly to relieve the stress build up in them and psychologically ease themselves.
 Example — Comic relief in motion pictures.
 No. Not Jar Jar Binks.
 Jar Jar is an abomination.
 More like Han and Chewy.

 - Incongruity theory works around the fact that the element of surprise or an inconsistency in a normal frame of perception with a perfect timing would induce humour.
 Or in other words, dissociation of reality induces mirth.
 Example — Babies and peekaboo.
 Honestly, they just laugh at everything.